NORA-Norwegian-AI-Research-Consortium/NORA.ai-CuttingEdgeAI-Seminars/21 Feb 23 - Seminar 1: Large Language Models/README.md

 Time: 08:30 - 13:00
 Location: Domus Bibliotheca

 NORA will democratize AI by providing an accessible platform for people to gain knowledge, exchange ideas, and collaborate on projects related to AI.
-We are excited to launch our quarterly "Cutting-Edge AI" event series with an upcoming event at Domus Bibliotheca, Karl Johans gt.
+We are excited to launch our quarterly "CuttingEdgeAI" event series starting with an event at Domus Bibliotheca, Karl Johans gt.
 47, Oslo, on February 21st.
-The meeting is open to anyone, including industry, public sector, SMEs and academia.
-The first part of the event will be general (08:30-10:00).
+The first part of the event is general (08:30-10:00).
 For the more technically-oriented participants, we will delve deeper into the technology in the second part (10:30-13:00).

-Our focus for the first event is on Large Language Models such as ChatGPT; the technology, its implication on society and the ethical aspects.
-The first part of the event will be for a general audience, featuring four short presentations from Norway’s leading researchers in the field, followed by a panel discussion.
-For the second part, starting 10:30, we will have a technical deep dive session.
+Our focus for the first event is on Large Language Models such as ChatGPT, the technology, its implication on society and the ethical aspects.
+The first part of the event is for a general audience, featuring five short presentations from Norway’s leading researchers in the field, followed by a panel discussion.
+The second part, starting at 10:45, is a technical deep dive session.
 The attendees can expect to delve into the technical aspects of training and fine-tuning these models, making it a unique and informative event that stands out from other events in this field.

-A light breakfast and coffee will be served for attendees before the event, from 08:00.

 ## Agenda